-Europe plans to produce over half of its renewable energy from bioenergy sources by 2020, which is over 10% of the total energy consumption.
-BirdLife fully support the need to move away from fossil sources, but there are significant risks associated with this increased use in bioenergy, which are currently neglected in the policies driving the use of biomass.
+Europe plans to produce more than half of its renewable energy from bioenergy sources by 2020, which is more than 10% of the total energy consumption.
+BirdLife fully supports the need to move away from fossil sources, but there are significant risks associated with this increased use in bioenergy, which are currently neglected in the policies driving the use of biomass.

 The use of biomass is not 100% carbon neutral and the use of certain types of biomass might even lead to carbon emissions exacerbating climate change.
 The current greenhouse gas (GHG) accounting systems don’t fully acknowledge all the emissions, which is misleading when developing policies to halt climate change.

 Biomass is also a limited resource and it is not only the energy sector which needs it.